Sergio Rajsbaum: Awards and honors

 With his co-workers, Rajsbaum received Best Paper Awards at the following scientific conferences.
 DISC (2011) for his paper "Locality and Checkability in Wait-Free computing" and SSS (2019) for his paper "Synchronous t-Resilient Consensus in Arbitrary Graphs".

 His work "New combinatorial topology bounds for renaming: the upper bound" with his PhD student Armando Castañeda was recognized in the ACM Notable Computing Books and Articles of 2012 and received the Best Student Paper Award at PODC (2008).

 His book "Distributed Computing Through Combinatorial Topology" was selected as a Notable Book on the Best of Computing 2013 list by the Association for Computing Machinery.

 Rajsbaum received the Premio Nacional de Computación 2022 by the Academia Mexicana de Computación.

+On November 15, 2024, Rajsbaum received an honorary doctorate from the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE) during the institute's 53rd anniversary celebration.

+In 2025, he was elected an ACM Distinguished Member.

 His Erdös number is 2 because Rajsbaum is coauthor of Shlomo Moran, who is coauthor of Paul Erdös.